DorianRudolph/pinenotes/README.md

 ```

 Note that there is a bug in rkdeveloptool that prohibits us from dumping partitions of size larger than 2G.
+There exists a [patch](https://github.com/tpwrules/nixos-pinenote/blob/96d2c9158edb9da59afcb952cc864fada18382f9/nix/rkdeveloptool/0001-fix-large-dumps.patch), which I haven't tried.
-So we cannot successfully dump userdata, but that is not so important because android can recreate that on its own.
+But userdata is not so important because android can recreate that on its own.
 Do make sure that the dumped partitions contain actual data and not just 0xCC.

+My backup is [here](https://1drv.ms/u/s!AuBFUYtk7aRLxSpIleR55b3io2a0?e=z9bRea), though the userdata is broken, because I was not aware of the bug in rkdeveloptool at the time.

 ## Android root